Staff Policy D-602.05

 - If there are significant developments in the case.

 - When there is a disposition of the review.

 - NMC will provide on-campus programs on the nature and prevention of sexual assault.

-- New students: The College will make information on sexual assault available to all students.
+- New students: The College will make information on sexual assault and resources available to all students.

 - Residence hall students: Residence hall students will be provided the opportunity to attend an orientation on the prevention of sexual assault with emphasis on the prevention of date rape.
 Residence hall staff will also provide workshops on building and sustaining quality relationships.
 In some program areas, instructional staff may choose to require the training for a student in their area.

-- Staff: The Vice President for Educational Services, the Dean for Enrollment Management and Student Services and NMC faculty and staff will have access to periodically scheduled seminars on sexual assault.
-Campus Safety Student Staff and resident assistants will be required to attend.
+- Staff: All NMC faculty and staff will have access to periodically scheduled seminars on sexual assault.
+Campus Safety & Security Staff and resident assistants will be required to attend.
 This training may include: providing an effective and caring response, referral, sensitivity to the trauma for the victim, procedures to follow, confidentiality, mandatory reporting, questions to ask the victim, and securing counseling for the victim.

-- Files and investigations: The office of the Dean for Enrollment Management and Student Services will maintain files of all incidents of reported sexual assault.
+- Files and investigations: The office of the Vice President for Enrollment Management & Student Services will maintain files of all incidents of reported sexual assault.
 If the victim prefers that said reports be kept confidential, the reports will not contain names of the victim or the information source.
-An investigation will be conducted by the Coordinator of Campus Security if the victim is over the age of 18 and wishes to come forward.
+An investigation will be conducted by the Assistant Director of Campus Safety & Security if the victim is over the age of 18 and wishes to come forward.
 An investigation must be conducted for victims under the age of 18.